hodefiDavid/StreamlitApps/README.md

 # StreamlitApps_AnomalyDetection

-in this project we got dataset of anomaly - frnsering files
+in this project we got dataset of anomaly files and then by using clustring k ml approch and midean aproch we mange to clasifed correctly 84 precent of the data that we got, you can read more about it down below.

 ![image](https://user-images.githubusercontent.com/73063199/210398975-0a764957-33ea-4519-8515-fc4256a49b95.png)